 This is more important than sex toys

-Because you can’t buy your way to better sex - Praxxxis #7
+You can’t buy your way to better sex - Praxxxis #7

 Buying something to fix a problem is a coping mechanism I’m not unfamiliar with.
 The whole parenting industrial complex runs off of it.
 Call it my Midwestern work ethic or my learned, lower-middle-class thriftiness, but I actively fight this impulse.